milnepe/docker-bluez/README.md

 Trouble-shooting:

-If there are errors check that the knowone is running bluetoothd
+If there are errors check that the no one is running bluetoothd

 ```shell
 sudo killall -9 bluetoothd